dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 ## And You Are Done!

-You should host this on github pages as you have in the past with the `gh-pages` branch.
-Just make that the name of your main branch and it'll set it up automatically, or in `Settings` you can choose to use the `master` branch for gh-pages (even easier).
+You can host this on github pages as you have in the past with the `gh-pages` branch.
+Just make that the name of your main branch and it'll set it up automatically, or in `Settings` you can choose to use the `main` branch for gh-pages (even easier).
 You do not need a custom domain for this!
-We'll just use the autogenerated ghpages one that shows up in your settings tab - something like: `https://dartmouth-cs52-18ss.github.io/lab1-yourusername.`  Please **do not overwrite** your domain from SA1.
-Another cool static page hosting platform is [surge.sh](http://surge.sh).
-Easy to set up, and you are welcome to do that instead if you prefer.
+We'll just use the autogenerated ghpages one that shows up in your settings tab - something like: `https://dartmouth-cs52-21s.github.io/lab1-yourusername.`  Please **do not overwrite** your domain from SA1.
+Another cool static page hosting platform is [netlify](http://netlify.com).
+Easy to set up, and you are welcome to do that instead if you prefer, and we'll move to netlify later in the term anyway!

 ## To Turn In (canvas):